rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 #### Additional Consumable Resources
 You can augment the number of allocated consumable resources in a subscription plan to suit your needs by purchasing the required prepaid add-ons.
-These additional allocations augment the allowed resource limits against your subscription and are charged on a monthly basis.
+The add-on units augment the allowed resource limits against your subscription and are charged on a monthly basis.

 ##### Add or remove add-ons